Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Upgrade notice ==
 Always back up before any upgrade.
 Especially .htaccess, wp-config.php and the plugin folder.
 This way you can easily roll back.
-In general I would always recommend a solid backup policy, as that will prevent a lot of stress, yelling, and hitting yourself.

 == Screenshots ==
-1. After activation, your ssl will be detected if present
+1. After activation, if SSL was detected, you can enable SSL.
 2. View your configuration on the settings page
-3. Check if your site has mixed content.
-If you want you can just leave it that way, because of the built in mixed content fixer.